 Pros and Cons of Property Management Companies

-Owning investment property is one of the best ways to create residual income, build up a financial portfolio and increase overall assets.
-One of the first decisions to face is to decide to manage your rental on your own, or hire a property management company.
+Owning investment property is one of the best ways to create residual income, build up a financial portfolio, and increase overall assets.
+One of the first decisions you will face is to decide to manage your rental on your own, or hire a property management company.
 Before you decide, consider these pros and cons.

 Property managers will establish the current market rental rate for your property.
 The rental market is a fluid market.
 Rates can change from month to month and though you will have a set contract usually for the first year, the company will be able to assess the rents at the end of each contract to ensure you are getting the highest rent possible based on real estate markers

 Property managers will do all the communication for you with the tenant.
 That includes the interview process and managing any complaints or emergencies that may arise day or night.
 There is nothing worse than having to respond to a tenant at 3:00 a.m.

 Property management companies will find the best tenants.
 It's not only frustrating but financial suicide to allow an irresponsible tenant into a unit.
 A quality company has developed a process of screening out risky tenants to ensure a steady monthly income on your property as expected.